 An energy bill consists of three main components:

 The first part of the bill is the only area where consumers have any influence.
-It contains the price per kWh of gas or electricity and the fee (a kind of annual subscription), both of which are set by the energy supplier (Engie Electrabel, Lampiris, etc.).
+It contains the price per kWh of gas or electricity and the fee (a kind of annual subscription), both of which are set by the energy supplier (Engie, TotalEnergies, etc.).
 For electricity, the supplier bills a third component due to its obligation to buy green and cogeneration certificates.
 This is the renewable energy contribution and, where relevant, the cogeneration contribution (only in Flanders).

 Network costs encompass the expenses associated with transporting and distributing energy.

 High-voltage electricity transfer is managed by Elia, while high-pressure gas transport is provided by Fluxys.
 The distribution system operators (DSOs) then take over, routing the energy to individual households via the medium- and low-voltage/pressure network.
-The best-known in Wallonia is probably ORES, and in Flanders it is Eandis.
 It’s easy in Brussels, because there’s only one: Sibelga.
+The best-known in Wallonia is probably ORES, and in Flanders it is Fluvius.

 The final section of the bill contains VAT and other taxes imposed by the federal and regional authorities.
 These include the energy contribution and the federal contribution.

 An energy bill consists of several sections with varying levels of impact on the total amount.
-According to CREG figures, network costs account for the biggest proportion of household energy budgets in Wallonia.
+According to CREG figures, the energy itself accounts for the biggest part of household energy budgets in Brussels since the government (temporarily) lowered the VAT to 6% in order to combat inflation.

-Natural gas enables consumers to make greater savings, because the energy cost represents a higher proportion of the bill.
+Natural gas enables consumers to make greater savings, because the energy cost represents an even higher proportion of the bill since the support measures have been introduced.
 This means that switching gas supplier to benefit from the cheapest energy tariffs is often a good idea.

 What is the most important information in a gas or electricity bill?
 As a consumer, there’s no point focusing on the total amount of your energy bill.
 There is unfortunately nothing you can do about the transport and distribution costs or the taxes.
 Concentrate instead on the price of the electricity or gas!
 This is where you can take control and refuse to keep paying too much, when other suppliers offer lower rates for the same service.
 Of course you should also keep an eye on your electricity and gas consumption, because the cheapest energy of all is the energy you don’t use.